When I first started working in dementia care, I learned the same things that everyone else learns.

 When you embrace someone’s reality, you understand that their reality has shifted, and you must shift with it.
 Here’s my favorite (and very true) example:

 “Well…I guess he must be busy with work,” she replied.
 “That makes sense, he’s probably at work,” I nodded.
 “Can I call him?” she asked me.
 “Sure,” I said, and picked up my work phone.
 I dialed my own cell phone number and let it go to voicemail.
 As soon as it did, I handed her the phone.
 “Here, you can leave him a message,” I smiled.
 She left her son a voicemail on my phone.
 “Thanks, hon, I feel a lot better,” she nodded.
 It never came up again.

-So here’s what I teach:
+In summary, here’s what I teach:

 - Throw out the word “lying.”
 Getting hung up on this word will only stress you out.
 You’re not lying when you’re finding out where their reality is and then going there.

 - We are living in THEIR reality.
-Just because it’s not true for US, doesn’t mean it’s not true for them.
+Just because it’s not true for us, doesn’t mean it’s not true for them.
 Who are we to say what is true?

 - When someone asks you a direct question, find out what they believe the answer is, and then do that.
 “Where do you think she is?” is a great example.
 Check out the webinar replay link I included earlier in this blog post for more on this.

 - You don’t need to get creative and “make something up out of the blue,” but you do need to be able to “yes, and” your loved one with dementia.
 Agree and then add on.